arnaubayon/UFD/README.md

 **CONTENT**

-- "prevalence.csv":, prevalence of urban flood drifters on a yes/no basis in the analyzed graphic material.
+- "prevalence.csv": prevalence of urban flood drifters on a yes/no basis in the analyzed graphic material.

     ID:        photo/video identifier<br>
     year:      year of event<br>